 At MHRT, we aim to:

-Office hours are from 8:00 am to 4:00pm Monday to Thursday and 7:30am to 2:00pm on Fridays.
-Out of hours training can be organised by prior arrangement.
+Office hours are from 8:00 am to 4:00pm Monday to Friday, out of hours training can be organised by prior arrangement.

 Workplace Health and Safety

 Safety is the responsibility of each individual at MHRT.
 To ensure the general safety of all students and staff members, MHRT works to a number of safety requirements which must be adhered to by everyone who accesses our facilities or training programs.